wp-plugins/wp-soavis/README.txt

 1. Upload the contents of the `wp-soavis.zip` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Define new services, projects, components, systems.
+1. Define new services, projects, components, systems, chains.
 1. Use shortcodes as described in the documentation in your posts or pages.

 == Frequently Asked Questions ==